 This rule applies to everyone: your creditors, investors, employees, customers, coworkers, co-owners, passers-by on the street, etc. There is an idea of CRM (corporate social responsibility) built into everything today: office walls, electronic devices, plastic recycling, employee remuneration, sick leave, remote work options, equal maternity and paternity rights.

-This list is endless.
-But, if you listen to your stakeholders and improve the processes which are essential for them, you’re off to a good start.
+This list is endless for money rules.
+But, if you listen to your stakeholders and improve the processes which are essential for them, you’re off to a good start with the money rules.
 They will be more motivated and productive to invest in your business, both financially and cognitively.